reactioncommerce/reaction/packages/reaction-core/docs/conventions.md

 			Template.functionalTriad.helpers
 			Template.functionalTriad.events

-###Code Style
+###Code Style Guide
-Suggest that when building packages you include (.editorconfig)[https://github.com/ongoworks/reaction/blob/master/.editorconfig]

-Recommended indentation style is 2 spaces.
+In general we try to align with the [Meteor style guide](https://github.com/meteor/meteor/wiki/Meteor-Style-Guide).

 #### event,template
 When using event, template parameters in methods, use full names